Written by Allie Delos Santos

 13. Expanding Training Possibilities

 Training contact center agents ensures customers get the best experience.
-But the previous standard of full-day classroom-based training is no longer applicable in most call centers.
+However, the previous standard of full-day classroom-based training is no longer applicable in most call centers.

 Moreover, classroom-based training is not as effective.
 According to RTPS, shorter training courses support long-term retention and increase focus by 80%.
 Hence, companies now use digital tools to improve training methodologies, such as: